omeka/omeka-s-enduser/docs/modules/copyresources.md

 When copying an item or item set, the "copy" button appears to the left of the "edit" button (pencil icon) in each row in the resource table.
 Items and item sets can be copied manually, one at a time (not in bulk).

 When the "copy" button is clicked, a confirmation will appear in the right-hand drawer.
+This confirmation window will allow you to set the visibility of the duplicate resource - the options are "Same as original", "Private", or "Public".

 !!! note
 	Items will be copied without their media, in order to limit server processing and space use.
-If you need to copy an item's media, use the [Omeka S Item Importer](osii.md) module, which has the ability to copy items along with their media.
+If you need to copy an item's media, use the [Omeka S Item Importer](ositemimporter.md) module, which has the ability to copy items along with their media.
 Enter in your own site's API to access existing items.
 Recall that media only exist through association with a single item; you cannot "add" existing media to a second item.

 When the resource has been successfully copied, you will be taken to the new resource's view page.